steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 ### Physical Controls

-Using the Micro:bit v2, students will implement:
+Using the Micro:bit v2 as a bridge to the computer, students will implement at a minimum:

 - Game start/selection controls
 - "Blow tanks" emergency button